Events

 Idempotency

 Each event has a unique event_id (UUID).
-If you send an event with the same ID twice, Hook0 rejects the duplicate.
-This prevents accidental double-delivery.
+The event_id field is optional when ingesting events — if omitted, the server generates a UUIDv7 automatically.
+If you provide your own event_id and send the same ID twice, Hook0 rejects the duplicate.
+This prevents accidental double-delivery when clients retry with the same event_id.

 - Event Types - Categorize your events